-Our Board of Directors has determined that all but one of our directors, Michael D. Popielec, who serves as our President and Chief Executive Officer, are "independent" for purposes of listing standards of The NASDAQ Stock Market ("NASDAQ") applicable to the Corporate Development and Governance Committee and the Compensation and Management Committee.
-In addition, our Board of Directors has determined that all but two of our directors, Michael D. Popielec and Bradford T. Whitmore, our Board Chair, are "independent" for purposes of NASDAQ listing standards applicable to the Audit and Finance Committee.
+Our Board of Directors has determined that, except for Michael E. Manna, our President and Chief Executive Officer, and Michael D. Popielec, who previously served as President and Chief Executive Officer and a director of the Company, are "independent" for purposes of listing standards of The NASDAQ Stock Market ("NASDAQ") applicable to the Corporate Development and Governance Committee and the Compensation and Management Committee.
+In addition, our Board of Directors has determined that, except for Michael E. Manna, Bradford T. Whitmore, our Board Chair, and Michael D. Popielec, all directors are "independent" for purposes of NASDAQ listing standards applicable to the Audit and Finance Committee.
 We believe that the segregation of the roles of Board Chair from that of the President and Chief Executive Officer ensures better overall governance of our Company and provides meaningful checks and balances regarding our overall performance.
 This structure allows our President and Chief Executive Officer to focus on our business while the Board Chair leads our Board of Directors in establishing corporate policy and enhancing our governance structure and practices.
+We believe this structure is appropriate for a company with our varied product portfolio addressing both commercial and defense markets.

-Our Board of Directors has three standing committees: the Audit and Finance Committee, the Corporate Development and Governance Committee, and the Compensation and Management Committee.
-During 2021, our Board of Directors held five meetings and the committees of our Board of Directors held a total of thirteen meetings.
-During 2021, Bradford T. Whitmore served as our Board Chair.
+Our Board of Directors has three standing committees: an Audit and Finance Committee, a Corporate Development and Governance Committee, and a Compensation and Management Committee.
+During 2022, our Board of Directors held five meetings and the committees of our Board of Directors held a total of thirteen meetings.
+During 2022, Bradford T. Whitmore served as our Board Chair.
 As Board Chair, Mr. Whitmore served as a non-voting ex-officio member of all of our Board committees.
-Each director attended, in person or virtually, at least 75% of the aggregate of: (1) the total number of meetings of the Board; and (2) the total number of meetings held by all committees of the Board on which he or she served.
+Each director attended, in person or virtually, at least 75% of the aggregate of: 1) the total number of meetings of the Board; and 2) the total number of meetings held by all committees of the Board on which he or she served.